-Akron Mayor Shammas Malik and nonprofit partner Keep Akron Beautiful (KAB) have announced that the city’s most recent recycling audit shows a contamination rate of only 12.5 percent.
+Akron Mayor Shammas Malik and nonprofit partner Keep Akron Beautiful (KAB) have reported that the city’s most recent recycling audit shows a contamination rate of 12.5 percent.
 Before the city and KAB began the Recycle Right campaign in 2019, Akron's contamination rate was 39.3 percent, which cost the city $205,031 annually.
 The lower contamination rate brings the city’s contamination costs down to zero and starts to create revenue for the city’s recycling program.

 RELATED: Targeting contaminants

-“Today’s announcement of our lowest-ever recycling contamination rate is a huge success for our city’s recycling program and for all of our residents who care about recycling in Akron,” Malik said in an Oct.
-1 press conference.
+“Today’s announcement of our lowest-ever recycling contamination rate is a huge success for our city’s recycling program and for all of our residents who care about recycling in Akron,” Malik said at an Oct.
+1 news conference.
 “Our partnership with Keep Akron Beautiful to conduct the Recycle Right campaign over the last five years, combined with our new glass drop-off recycling program and the efforts of our drivers and team to educate our residents, has successfully caused a drop in our contamination rate of nearly 27 percent.
 These numbers not only improve the quality of our recycling stream but also ensure that our program remains sustainable.
 I’m incredibly proud of this achievement for our city.”

 The Recycle Right campaign is a communitywide initiative to improve the quality of curbside recycling by providing residents personalized and real-time curbside recycling education and feedback.
 The initiative mobilizes specially trained personnel from KAB to conduct curbside cart observations.
-Residents with nonrecyclables in their recycling carts receive informational “Oops” tags on their carts with direct feedback designed to improve their recycling efforts.
+Residents with nonrecyclables in their recycling carts receive informational “oops” tags on their carts with direct feedback designed to improve their recycling efforts.
 Recycling carts found to contain contaminants such as trash and other nonrecyclables are not collected.
 Instead, residents are given the opportunity to correct the mistake and return the cart to the curb the following week.

 The Ohio EPA selected KAB to receive a $66,000 grant to work with The Recycling Partnership on the initial program.
 The Recycling Partnership provided $150,000 in staff and resources for the program, and ReWorks supplied $20,000 in funds for project management.